jfields4733/Jordan/-2VoltageControlledBuffer/README.md

 ![1549315901755](1549315901755.png)

 #### Testing

+LED0 should act as an OR gate for sw[1:0].
+LED1 should act as an OR gate for sw[3:2].

 Many people are replacing light bulbs with LED's that last forever.
 Most are 12 volt DC.
 They are being connected to AC through wall warts that waste energy.
 Some are running 12 volt systems in parallel with the AC.
 Some are using AC to switch the 12 volt.